Ali in the Quran

+Page from a Quran dated to 1705 AD of the Safavid Empire, depicting Verse of Purification, the verse associated with the Ahl al-Bayt.
+Housed at the Golestan Palace in Tehran, Iran.

-Ali in the Quran collects the verses of the Quran, the central religious text of Islam, which are said to have been revealed about Ali ibn Abi Talib, the cousin and son-in-law of the Islamic prophet Muhammad.
-Ali played a pivotal role during the formative years of Islam and is recognized as the fourth Rashidun caliph in Sunni Islam and the first imam in Shia Islam.
-Perhaps the most controversial such verse is 5:55, also known as the verse of walaya, which gave Ali the same spiritual authority (walaya) as Muhammad, according to the Shia.
+Several verses of the Quran, the central religious text of Islam, are said to have been revealed about Ali, the cousin and son-in-law of the Islamic prophet Muhammad, the first Shia Imam, and the fourth Rashidun caliph.
+Although Ali is not mentioned by name in the Quran, there is extensive evidence and numerous interpretations by both Shia and Sunni scholars that he is alluded to throughout the Quran.

+They include the Verse of Mubahala, Verse of Wilayah, Verse of Tabligh, Verse of Purification, Verse of Mawadda, Verse of Laylat al-mabit, and Verse of Ikmal ad-Din.
+Some Shia Muslims believe that some occurrences of the word “Ali” in the Quran refer to Ali, whereas Sunni Muslims translate them as meaning “high” or “exalted.”
+In a hadith attributed to Ibn Abbas, he is reported to have regarded more than 300 verses of the Quran as praising Ali.

 Verses linked to Ali

 Ali regularly represented Muhammad in missions that were preceded or followed by Quranic injunctions.
 Nevertheless, the mainstream view in Islam is that he is not mentioned by name in the Quran, although some have interpreted certain occurrences of the words aliyyan, aliyyun, alayya in the Quran in reference to Ali.
 One such instance is verse 19:50, which some have interpreted as, "We appointed for them Ali as a voice of truth."
 Independent of such views, Shia tradition connects Ali and other Shia imams with many ambiguous (mutashabih) verses of the Quran, cf. verse 3:7.
 For instance, a tradition ascribed to Ali suggests that a fourth of the Quran is about the House of Muhammad, or the Ahl al-Bayt, while another fourth is about their enemies.
 The extant Quran certainly does not meet this description but the inconsistency can be explained by another Shia tradition, which states that the verses of the Quran about the virtuous are primarily directed at the Ahl al-Bayt, while those verses about the evildoers are directed first at their enemies.
 Beyond these, certain verses of the Quran were directly revealed about Ali, according to some Shia and Sunni authorities, a few of which are listed below.